-Jannie L. BlackwellL, a six-term council member born and reared in Philadelphia, is a seasoned advocate for social change with a thirty year reputation for serving community members and the poor and underprivileged in the City of Philadelphia, making her a leader in our City with her own vision.
+Jannie L. Blackwell, a six-term council member born and reared in Philadelphia, is a seasoned advocate for social change with a 30-year reputation for serving community members and the poor and underprivileged in the City of Philadelphia, making her a leader in our City with her own vision.

 Jannie L. Blackwell is a graduate of Cheyney University where she received a Bachelor of Science degree in Education and a graduate of St. Joseph’s University where she received a Master of Arts in Education.
 Councilwoman Blackwell began her political career by serving as Special Assistant to the Governor, assigned to the Pennsylvania Legislative Black Caucus in Harrisburg, Pennsylvania.
 She resigned with her husband, then State Representative Lucien E. Blackwell, when he ran for and was elected to City Council.

 In addition to serving as delegate to the National Convention for the last four presidential elections, she served as Administrative Assistant to two Lucien E. Blackwell campaigns for Mayor, four for City Council and three for the U.S. Congress.
 She also served in this capacity during his fifteen-year tenure in City Council, before succeeding him.

 Since taking office in 1992, Jannie has emerged as a strong contender and powerbroker in the local political arena.
 Elected among her peers as Majority Leader in 2000, Councilwoman Blackwell is a behind-the-scenes consensus builder and problem solver.
 A stellar politician who understands the making of solid policy, Councilwoman Blackwell has introduced significant legislation during her four Council terms.